DeckofAdventures/TheGame/2_Development/02_Design_Document.md

 first-time player can pick up a pre-made character in minutes, but then optionally spend much longer planning out how to make a bespoke character that speaks to them, with creativity fueled by the wide array of choices.

+## Design Axioms

+Though itterative design, developers have landed on the following as touchstones.

+1. **Pip value is contextual.** The number on the card has no inherent value.
+There's nothing good or bad about a `2` or a `King`, a `Spade` or a `Club`.
+The randomized context determines how good the outcome is.

+2. **FP = HP = AP.** During rests, players decide which of these reources to replenish.
+Characters may have different maximum, but expending one should feel roughly equivalent to the others.